Skip to the main content.

 “work arrangements that differ from regular/permanent, direct wage and salary employment.
 Contingent work and workers are primarily distinguished by having an explicitly defined or limited tenure…”

-Contingent workers are people who a company engages for a fixed period.
+Contingent workers are people whom a company engages for a fixed period.
 Such workers can have either long-term or short-term contracts.
 A contingent worker can be an independent consultant, freelancer, contractor, part-timer, or someone who’s in an alternative working arrangement.

-What are the differences between w-2, c2c, and 1099 Workers?
+What Are the Differences Between W-2, C2C, and 1099 Workers?

 The employer pays the regular portion of taxes and withholds and remits the employee’s portion of their taxes directly to the IRS.
-Through the company, W-2 employees are also often provided with workers compensation, employment and disability insurance, sick days, vacation time, retirement contributions as well as any other health and wellness benefits.
+Through the company, W-2 employees are also often provided with worker's compensation, employment, and disability insurance, sick days, vacation time, retirement contributions as well as any other health and wellness benefits.

 • Pro: The benefit of having W-2 employees is that they are more consistently engaged in the work and that sometimes means they are better able to contribute to the work of the company.
-Companies also have more control over their regular employees and how, when and where they do their work.
+Companies also have more control over their regular employees and how, when, and where they do their work.

 • Con: The biggest downside to W-2 employees is that they can cost the most for employers, and employers do not have the flexibility to expand and shrink their workforce as needed, which can lead to excess spending during some periods and a lack of capacity in others.